sagemath/trac_to_gh/Issue 6742.md

 # Issue 6742: Stylesheets are not always loaded in Chrome

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6742

 Original creator: mpatel